Buck's Fizz & Mimosa Cocktails – history & recipes

 Although there is only sketchy evidence to back up the believed origins of these two cocktails, their chronological appearance in cocktail books supports the Buck's Fizz outdating the Mimosa.

-The Buck's Fizz is thought to have been created in 1921 by Pat McGarry, the first bartender at the Buck's Club, London, England, while the Mimosa is said to have been created four years later (1925) by Frank Meier at the Ritz Hotel in Paris.
+The Buck's Fizz is thought to have been created in 1921 by Malachi "Pat" MacGarry, the bartender at Buck's Club in London, England (which opened in June 1919), while the Mimosa is said to have been created four years later (1925) by Frank Meier at the Ritz Hotel in Paris.

 The Buck's Fizz is listed as one of 21 "fizzes" in Harry Craddock's 1930 The Savoy Cocktail Book with the proportions "¼ glass orange juice, fill with champagne" in a "long tumbler".
 Tellingly, Harry doesn't list a Mimosa but does include a "London Buck Cocktail", also served in a "long tumbler" with "1 lump ice, 1 glass dry gin, the juice of 1/2 lemon and 1 split [small bottle] of ginger ale."